 Hi, thanks for visiting!
-I'm Laura (she/her), a three-time adamantine-best-selling copyeditor.
-I specialize in D&D fifth edition and also love new systems.
-I'd love the opportunity to lend my expertise with the Wizards of the Coast style guide and mechanics in accordance with the Chicago Manual of Style—or I can help you create a style guide of your own!Though I'm most passionate about helping others bring their dreams to life through copyediting, I'm also a skilled writer, game designer, graphic designer, and occasional artist.My best-known work includes Dragonlance: Shadow of the Dragon Queen, Keith Baker's Exploring Eberron, and MCDM's Flee Mortals.
-I'm also the creator of the Simple Microsoft Word Template, which has been downloaded by over eight thousand designers!
-At last count, my DMsGuild work has earned three adamantine best-seller medals, four mithral, six platinum, fifteen gold, ten electrum, six silver, and one copper.I serve as editor-in-chief for Across Eberron, moderate several D&D-related Discord servers, and used to read books in my spare time but there's not much of that these days—because I'm also the mother to 2 gibbering mouthlings and wife to a paladin very tired teacher ex-teacher-turned-CAD-designer.If you don't need any TTRPG supplements but want to support me anyways, you are a kind dear soul, and yes, I do have a Ko-fi. :)
+I'm Laura (she/her), a four-time adamantine-bestselling copyeditor.
+I specialize in the Cosmere RPG, D&D fifth edition, and new systems whose mechanics could benefit from a skilled technical editor.
+I'd love the opportunity to lend my expertise with the Wizards of the Coast style guide and mechanics in accordance with the Chicago Manual of Style—or I can help you create a style guide of your own!Though I'm most passionate about helping others bring their dreams to life through copyediting, I'm also a skilled writer, game designer, graphic designer, and occasional artist.I'm the lead editor for the Cosmere RPG.
+My other best-known work includes Daggerheart (Darrington Press), Dragonlance: Shadow of the Dragon Queen (among other D&D books), Exploring Eberron (Keith Baker), and Flee, Mortals!
+(MCDM).
+And I'm the creator of the acclaimed Simple Microsoft Word Template, which has been downloaded by over eight thousand TTRPG designers!
+At last count, my DMsGuild work has earned four adamantine best-seller medals, three mithral, six platinum, fifteen gold, ten electrum, six silver, and one copper.Outside my day job, I'm a neurodivergent, disabled, queer mother of two who loves reading, exploring outdoors, and gaming—but I mostly just want to take a nap.If you don't need any TTRPG supplements but want to support me anyways, you are a kind dear soul, and yes, I do have a Ko-fi. :)

 Diabetes Resources